 1767: The first visit of James Watt to the Soho works even though Boulton wasn’t present on his occasion.
 Boulton’s interests were wide and he was largely self taught.
 He studied chemistry, meteorology, astronomy, medicine, electricity, the arts and classics as well as music.

 1768: Watt meets Boulton for the first time.
 His daughter Anne is born on 29th January.
 He is placed on the General Hospital Committee, which has the task of organising the first of the Birmingham Music Festivals.

 1769: The first patent between Boulton and Watt for a steam engine is taken out.
 Boulton later seeks an extension of this patent until 1800 which was to give the pair a significant commercial advantage.

 1770: Birth of son Mathew Robinson Boulton.

 1770’s: Boulton begins the first minting of coins to give a standard weight and design.

 1772: The botanist Joseph Banks takes some glass earrings designed by Boulton with him on Captain Cook’s circumnavigation of the globe.
 These are meant as bartering goods to give to the natives.

 1773: The Birmingham Assay Office is officially opened which speeds up the process of officially marking silver in the area after a campaign by Boulton.

 1774: Watt moves to Birmingham.

-1775: He entered into a partnership with James Watt to build and market Watt’s steam pump.
+1775: He enters into a partnership with James Watt to build and market Watt’s steam pump.
 Not long after they were joined by another Scot, William Murdoch.

-1781: Partnership with Fothergill dissolved due to heavy financial losses.
+1781: A partnership with Fothergill is dissolved due to heavy financial losses.

 1783: He is elected a Fellow of the Royal Society of Edinburgh.

 1785: Boulton is elected a Fellow of the Royal Society.

-1788: He invented a new process of manufacturing coins which made them more difficult to counterfeit.
+1788: He invents a new process of manufacturing coins which makes them more difficult to counterfeit.

 1790: Soho House is improved by James and Samuel Wyatt.

 1792: Boulton becomes a Member of the Society of Civil Engineers.

 1793: Boulton becomes Chairman of the Birmingham Theatre Proprietors Committee.

 1794: He becomes High Sherriff of Staffordshire.

 1795: The company Boulton, Watt and Sons is formed.
 The Soho Foundry in Smethwick is opened.